Why is the resurrection of Jesus Christ important?Question: "Why is the resurrection of Jesus Christ important?"

 Answer: The resurrection of Jesus is important for several reasons.
 First, the resurrection witnesses to the immense power of God Himself.
 To believe in the resurrection is to believe in God.
 If God exists, and if He created the universe and has power over it, then He has power to raise the dead.
 If He does not have such power, He is not worthy of our faith and worship.
 Only He who created life can resurrect it after death, only He can reverse the hideousness that is death itself, and only He can remove the sting and gain the victory over the grave (1 Corinthians 15:54–55).
 In resurrecting Jesus from the grave, God reminds us of His absolute sovereignty over life and death.

 The resurrection of Jesus Christ is also important because it validates who Jesus claimed to be, namely, the Son of God and Messiah.
-According to Jesus, His resurrection was the “sign from heaven” that authenticated His ministry (Matthew 16:1–4) and the proof that He had authority over even the temple in Jerusalem (John 2:18–22).
+According to Jesus, His resurrection was the “sign from heaven” that authenticated His ministry (Matthew 16:1–4).
 The resurrection of Jesus Christ, attested to by hundreds of eyewitnesses (1 Corinthians 15:3–8), provides irrefutable proof that He is the Savior of the world.

 Another reason the resurrection of Jesus Christ is important is that it proves His sinless character and divine nature.
 The Scriptures said God’s “Holy One” would never see corruption (Psalm 16:10), and Jesus never saw corruption, even after He died (see Acts 13:32–37).
 It was on the basis of the resurrection of Christ that Paul preached, “Through Jesus the forgiveness of sins is proclaimed to you.
 Through him everyone who believes is set free from every sin” (Acts 13:38–39).